TheInfiniteKind/moneydance_open/python_scripts/toolbox/readme.txt

     - DIAGnostics - List decimal places (currency and security).
 Shows you hidden settings etc.
     - DIAGnostics - Diagnose relative currencies.
 If errors, then go to FIX below
     - DIAGnostics - View Categories with zero balance.
 You can also inactivate these below.
+    - DIAGnostics - Analise your  attachments (and Detect Orphans)
     - VIEW - OFX Related Data
     - Find my Sync Encryption password(s) in iOS Backup(s)